 That is, to increase your endurance, you must run longer distances, and exchanging a long run for two shorter runs will not be as helpful in promoting aerobic improvement.

-While running twice a day may lead to improved recovery times, it may also result in increased fatigue that makes it difficult to run the second run, or even the following day’s run, at the desired pace or for the planned distance.
+While running twice a day may lead to improved recovery times, it may also result in increased fatigue, making it difficult to run the second run, or even the following day’s run, at the desired pace or for the planned distance.

 In this situation, double runs may actually result in decreased speed or endurance.